deeppavlov/chatsky/README.md

 To get more advanced examples, take a look at [examples](https://github.com/deeppavlov/dialog_flow_framework/tree/dev/examples) on GitHub.

-# DataBase Connectors
+# Context Storages
 ## Description

-Dialog Flow DB Connector allows you to save and retrieve user dialogue states (in the form of a `Context` object) using various database backends.
+Context Storages allow you to save and retrieve user dialogue states (in the form of a `Context` object) using various database backends.

 The following backends are currently supported: